gitter-lab/metl-pretrained/README.md

     - `data_encoder` is a helper object that can be used to encode sequences and variants to be fed into the model

 # Available models
-Model checkpoints are available to download from Box.
+Model checkpoints are available to download from [Zenodo](https://zenodo.org/doi/10.5281/zenodo.11051644).
-Box is a temporary storage location, and the models will be moved to stable, archival storage in the future.
 Once you have a checkpoint downloaded, you can load it into a PyTorch model using `metl.get_from_checkpoint()`.
 Alternatively, you can use `metl.get_from_uuid()` or `metl.get_from_ident()` to automatically download, cache, and load the model based on the model identifier or UUID.
 See the examples below.